WaterlooATX/MelodyMap/git_workflow.md

 # Contributing

-## General Workflow
+## General Git Workflow

 1. Clone down the master directly (do not fork):

   -> git clone masterURL yourdirectory

-2. Create a new feature branch from master, If it's a new feature, name the branch "feat#".
+2. Create a new feature/issue branch from master and name the branch "issue#".
 If it's a bug fix, name the branch "bug#". # should be the associated issue number on the GitHub repo.

-  -> git checkout -b feat3
+  -> git checkout -b issue3

   OR